Thames Path 30th Anniversary Relay

 Start time: 9:30 am | Duration: Approx. 4.5 hrs | Distance: 9.5 miles (15km) | Difficulty: moderate

-Description: Todays walk starts within our first main city on the river, Oxford, at Osney Bridge but as we wind our way towards Abingdon it soon finds open meadows again as it eases away from Oxford.
+Description: This walk starts in Oxford, the first main city on the river.
+From Osney Bridge, as we wind our way towards Abingdon, the Thames is soon joined by the waters of the River Cherwell.
 Leaving the city behind, the path passes willow-lined banks, quiet backwaters and wide meadows, with the steady flow of the Thames creating a calm, unhurried atmosphere.
-The route feels increasingly rural, with expansive views and abundant wildlife, before reaching Rye Farm Meadow on the edge of Abingdon, where the town’s historic connection to the river becomes gently apparent once again.
+The route feels increasingly rural, with expansive views and abundant wildlife, before reaching Rye Farm Meadow on the edge of the historic riverside town of Abingdon.
+Locks - Osney, Ifley, Sandford, and Abindon.

 How to get here: